Two Cultures – One People

 About us

-Cooktown Re-enactment Association is a not-for-profit organisation dedicated to educate and celebrate the history of the significant events which occurred on the banks of the Endeavour River (Waalmbal Birri) in 1770 by annually re-enacting the landing of Captain Cook and his first meaningful contact with the Guugu Yimithirr bama.
+Cooktown Re-enactment Association is a not-for-profit organisation dedicated to educate and commemorate the history of the significant events which occurred on the banks of the Endeavour River (Waalmbal Birri) in 1770 by annually re-enacting the landing of Captain Cook and his first meaningful contact with the Guugu Yimithirr bama.

 Cultivated through promotional, educational and fundraising events and activities with the aim of encouraging cultural appreciation, historical awareness, community pride and regional economic development – Waalmbal Birri Heritage and Culture Centre is a bucket-list destination.